LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 ### hideConversation

 The hideConversation API hides the conversation activity.
-The conversation screen is shown again by calling Start Conversation.
+The conversation screen is shown again by calling showConversation.

 `public static void hideConversation(Activity activity)`